-This is the Kitchen Plate ($18) which provides you with a sampling of three different house-made sides.
+Another option is the Kitchen Plate ($19) which provides you with a sampling of three different house-made sides.
 We ordered a fourth, which was a $7 up charge, to show you more options.
 I ordered this again on my recent visit and got one of the sides as the Incogmeato Tenders so we could show you that option as well.

 Our top two dishes were a tie between the Roasted Butternut Squash and KC Greens with braised kale and collards in a barbecue vinegar like brine.
-UPDATE February 2021: as of right now, the Squash and the Corn are no longer available as options.
+UPDATE: as of right now, the Squash and the Green Beans are no longer available as options.
 There is a new Sweet Potato option, which can be ordered without butter, as well as peas and carrots.
 Vegetables may vary based on when you visit.

 We also enjoyed the Grilled Corn Succotash with tomatoes and lima beans.
-Skip the Green Beans.
-They were sautéed in oil and a bit al dente for our liking.
 You could also opt for french fries in this dish if you wish.

 Our other main comes to you off of the “Buns and Such” section of the menu.

-This is the modified Fried Chicken Sandwich ($17) Substitute Gardein Crispy Tenders and omit the aioli.
+This is the modified Fried Chicken Sandwich ($17) Substitute Morning Star Farms Incogmeato Crispy Tenders and omit the aioli.
 The sandwich comes on a house bun with iceberg lettuce, tomato and bread and butter pickles and is served with house-made barbecue chips.
 Skip the icebox dressing drizzle.
 (Pictured below with Gardein tenders, they recently changed to Incogmeato tenders which are a big improvement!)

 We opted for a cup of mustard from the back of the house and asked our bartender to put some agave in with it and made our own agave mustard for slathering on the sandwich and dipping those amazing house-made chips in.
 You could also use this hack as a dressing for any of the salads here.

-Special thanks to Homecomin’ Kitchen for hosting me and my guest for dinner for this initial review in 2019.
+Special thanks to Homecomin’ Kitchen for hosting Amanda and her guest for dinner for this initial review in 2019.
 She was provided with a discount for the purpose of this review.
 As always, all opinions are our own, and subsequent updates were paid for by us.